 This beautiful Georgian Grade I listed mansion is an important cultural institution in Norwich.
 Indeed Assembly House is part of the ‘Norwich 12’ initiative, which aims to promote and protect the iconic heritage attractions in the city.
 Yet, if you fear that this place may cause considerable damage to your wallet, fear not, this is an affordable fine dining experience in an architecturally significant building.

-Shiki, Norwich | Shiki Japanese Restaurant norwich
+Shiki Japanese Restaurant

 is a very popular restaurant in the city.
 Complimented for its stylish and contemporary décor, the restaurant excels in serving a wide variety of Japanese food from Sushi to Teppan-Yaki.
 If you’re in a rush you can always get a takeaway.
 Otherwise, if you desire to drink in the scenic surroundings of Norwich then you can take advantage of outdoor seating.

 has been a mainstay in Norwich’s culinary scene.
 Its varied and ambitious à la carte menus are always an enticing proposition.
 For example, you can order a Nordic inspired beetroot cured gravlax for starters, and then enjoy Dingley Dell belly pork and braised cheek for main course.
 Furthermore, the restaurant makes an effort to ensure that the wine they serve is produced sustainably and organically.
 So Tatlers is an extremely welcoming environment, cooking fresh and inventive food that is reasonably priced.

 is a delightful treat in the historic heart of the city.
 Here you will find the oldest independent art house in the country, housed in the medieval Suckling House.
 Although it has been renovated many times over the years, there are still some medieval bricks within the structure of the house.
 Moreover, the exterior of the house at the front is architecturally Georgian in style since its renovation in the 18th century.
 So it is fair to say the Dining Rooms is an atmospheric location for a spot of fine dining.
 The restaurant is great value with its menu exploring local cuisine, such as for example Half Sheringham Dressed Lobster and Trio of Blythburgh Pork.

 provides a relaxed dining experience in an imposing Edwardian hotel.
 St. Giles House Hotel is a Grade II listed building designed by Norwich’s very own architect George Skipper.
 SGH bistro, exuding art-deco design, possess two AA rosettes.
 So therefore it set itself an extremely high standard to deliver memorable culinary experience.

-Bar, Gastropub, Restaurant, European, Pub Grub, $$$
+Bar, Restaurant, Wine Bar, Gastropub, European, British, Wine, $$$

 in 1990, it has became an incredibly popular place to go to in Norwich.
 Entering the restaurant’s courtyard entrance on St. George’s Street, you will encounter a busy but genial environment.
 It welcomes an eclectic mix of diners, for there are three distinctive dining rooms, each providing a different vibe.
 Despite its history, the menu is regularly updated and kept fresh.
 Modern British cuisine cooked by an international team of chefs is accompanied with an immense wine list consisting of over 100 wines.

 challenges you to eat as much authentic Chinese food as is humanly possible.
 A highlight of this restaurant is the Teppanyaki bar, preserved exclusively for evenings only, whereby you can watch the chef cooking on an iron griddle close-up.
 Throughout the day though, the menu is attracting customers with its wide-range of exciting dishes such as braised beef with mooli, mussels in black bean sauce and five spice king prawn.
 Riverbank Chinese Buffet supplements this with a generous wine list.
 It has firmly established as one of the best Chinese restaurants in the city.